learning-at-home/hivemind/examples/albert/README.md

 This tutorial will walk you through the steps to set up collaborative training with the ALBERT-large-v2 model and the WikiText103 dataset.
-It uses Hugging Face [datasets](https://github.com/huggingface/datasets) and [transformers](https://github.com/huggingface/transformers/) libraries to compute local updates, using `hivemind.CollaborativeOptimizer` to exchange information between peers.
+It uses Hugging Face [datasets](https://github.com/huggingface/datasets) and [transformers](https://github.com/huggingface/transformers/) libraries to compute local updates, using `hivemind.Optimizer` to exchange information between peers.

 ## Preparation